A Contessa 26 Story

 The big disadvantage of fixing stuff two hours away from the boat is that you can't measure and test underway.
 Well, I was exited to see if the gudgeons and pintles would line up.
 I thought about the boatbuilders at Jeremy Rogers yard back in the sixties and perhaps one friday one worker was more keen on going to the pub than measuring exactly where the rudder fittings would go.
 Well, I can testify that the staff at Jeremy Rogers had done an impeccable job even then and the rudder fitted just right shy of a 1 mm nylon washer!

-After arriving from the west coast of Sweden, the boat had been on the hard at Adams Boat Care in Henån, Orust Sweden.
+The boat had been on the hard at Adams Boat Care in Henån, Orust Sweden.
 Home to the "creme de la creme" of Swedish Yacht Industry and the famous yards of Hallberg Rassy, Vindø, Regina, Malö, Sweden Yachts and Najad.
 The list goes on.

 Carl Adams and the rest of his staff are ex premium yards specialists and have set up a a small dedicated company with personal attention to every detail.
 They specialise in refits and judging by their reputation, they are very good at what they do.